AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Experiments

 \subsection{Ablation Study}

-Tab.~\ref{ablation} presents ablation experiments that systematically examine the contributions of three modules in the AdvReal framework—namely, non-grid surfaces, Realistic Matching, and Shakedrop.
-The results reveal that each module significantly influences both the ASR and the perceptual quality AC of adversarial patches.
-Specifically, the exclusive use of the non-grid surfaces module boosts ASR from $87.45 \%$ to $91.56 \%$ while simultaneously lowering AC from $59.68 \%$ to $55.64 \%$, thereby enhancing both attack efficacy and visual quality.
-Similarly, when applied individually, both the Realistic Matching and Shakedrop modules improve ASR and reduce AC.
-Notably, the Realistic Matching module yields a particularly notable improvement, raising ASR to $90.48 \%$ and reducing AC to $55.39 \%$.
-Interestingly, the combined application of non-grid surfaces and Shakedrop results in a slight ASR decrease to $87.01 \%$, yet it substantially elevates perceptual quality, as evidenced by an AC improvement to $54.28 \%$, indicating a synergistic benefit.
-Ultimately, the full integration of all three modules delivers optimal performance, achieving an ASR of $93.72 \%$ and an AC of $53.17 \%$.
-These findings ultimately confirm the cumulative effectiveness of the proposed modules, underscoring their synergistic value in balancing attack potency with perceptual quality.
+Tab.~\ref{ablation} presents ablation experiments that systematically examine the contributions of three modules in the AdvReal framework—namely, non-rigid surfaces, realistic matching, and ShakeDrop.
+The results reveal that each module significantly influences both the attack success rate (ASR) and the perceptual quality, measured by average confidence (AC), of adversarial patches.
+Specifically, the exclusive use of the non-rigid surfaces module boosts ASR from $87.45\%$ to $91.56\%$ while simultaneously lowering AC from $59.68\%$ to $55.64\%$, thereby enhancing both attack efficacy and visual quality.
+Similarly, when applied individually, both the realistic matching and ShakeDrop modules improve ASR and reduce AC.
+Notably, the realistic matching module yields a particularly substantial improvement, raising ASR to $90.48\%$ and reducing AC to $55.39\%$.

+Interestingly, the combined application of non-rigid surfaces and ShakeDrop results in a slight ASR decrease to $87.01\%$, yet it substantially improves perceptual quality, as evidenced by an AC reduction to $54.28\%$, indicating a synergistic benefit.
+Ultimately, the full integration of all three modules delivers the best performance, achieving an ASR of $93.72\%$ and an AC of $53.17\%$.
+The results confirm the cumulative impact of each component and highlight the framework’s ability to balance attack strength with visual imperceptibility.